Magdiel012/MUtilExamples/weathereffects/README.md

-encompassing the breadth of computer hardware that may play mods utilizing this system, but to at least mention an anecdotal remark, the machine used to develop this system sports an RTX 3050 GPU, a Ryzen 7 5800X processor at 3.8 Ghz, and is connected to a 1440p display.As currently configured, in MAP02, performance averaged around 240 FPS at Ultra settings.
+encompassing the breadth of computer hardware that may play mods utilizing this system, but to at least mention an anecdotal remark, the machine used to develop this system sports an RTX 3050 GPU, a Ryzen 7 5800X processor at 3.8 Ghz, and is connected to a 1440p display.
+As currently configured, in MAP02, performance averaged around 240 FPS at Ultra settings.

 ## Use case considerations